loadingio/ldresize/README.md

 ## Todo

  * Supporting non-preserving-aspect-ratio scaling in group resizing, which needs to deal with shearing.
    - Illustrator just expand the transform into shape.
 Perhaps it's an feasible approach.
  * should we provide API for customizing before ldResize applying transformation over attached nodes?
+ * Support HTML
+   - currently we use features from SVG, such as SVGMatrix, node.transform.baseVal, etc so we don't support HTML.
+ * make `root` optional ( is this necessary? )
+ * resizing might lead to distortion. try to support resizing that is actually updating position of the underlying points, or only the input box ( e.g., for text box resizing )

+Expected Features:

+ * Vanilla JS
+ * works both for SVG or HTML ( SVG: ready, HTML: wip )
+   - auto parse transform attr/style for extracting current t/r/s.
+   - keep the flexibility of working also on Canvas. ( Todo )
+ * incudes basic affine transformation
+   - can support shear, skew in SVG ? ( Todo )
+ * auto transform target, but could also be set to manual
+   - then user should do it themselves from values of get-state.

 ## License